miqoas/Miqo.License/README.md

 ## License File Format

-This is an example of a license file created with Miqo.License:
+The license file is saved in standard JSON format.

 ```json
 {